My Bucket List Interview Series

 Like many other readers, I’ve always wanted to run my own bookshop.
 While it’s true that owning one may be a million light years away, the brilliantly bookish Wigtown in Scotland boasts an Airbnb complete with bookshop that guests can run.
 What could be better than a week spent in Scotland’s famous book town, living out your literary dreams working as a bookseller?

+I hope you’ve got some serious inspiration for your bucket list now!
 So, what are you waiting for?
 It’s time to make the most of this one wild and precious life.

 LOVE THIS POST?
 CLICK HERE TO SUBSCRIBE.